drbean/curriculum/writing/study/slides.md

 ### Announcement

+Homework: Do the 5-minute activity you planned with your study buddy.
+Write up the activity as the

+- Method (What did you do?)
+- Results (What happened when you did it?)

+sections of an IMRAD essay.

+## Homework: Study buddy

-Homework: Do the 5-minute activity with a study buddy.
-Write up the activity as an IMRAD essay.
-Check the format Dr Bean wants on the site https://sac.nuu.edu.tw/cgi-bin/moodle, Week 16, at (after logging in) https://sac.nuu.edu.tw/cgi-bin/moodle/mod/assign/view.php?id=619
+Homework: Do the 5-minute activity you planned with your study buddy.
+Write up the activity as the

+- Method (What did you do?)
+- Results (What happened when you did it?)

+sections of an IMRAD essay.

+## Homework: Study buddy AGAIN

+Homework: Do another 5-minute activity with your study buddy PREPARING FOR THE EXAM in a MUST class, not the writing class.
+Write up the activity as the

+- Method (What did you do?)
+- Results (What happened when you did it?)

+sections of an IMRAD essay.

+Try to include as much detail as possible.
+Mention the textbook name, the words, or expressions, or other things you studied.

 # Exam Prep